 Having the right medical team is also essential, a member wrote: “This disease is not curable, but it is treatable.
 My first thought is you really need a pulmonologist and cardiologist who understand and treat this disease.”

-Work may pose a challenge to not overdoing it.
+Work may pose a challenge when you’re trying not to overdo it.
 If you’re asking yourself, “Can I work with pulmonary hypertension?” be sure to talk to your pulmonologist about managing PAH while at work and when it might be time to scale back.

 “I am losing weight slowly by eating five small meals a day on a cake-size plate.
 I also drink a lot of water for hydration.
-So far, so good for me,” one myPHteam member shared.
+So far, so good for me,” one myPHteam member shared about healthy eating with PAH.

 Another member advised, “A dietitian can help you regulate your diet so you can get on to better things.”